Dragracadabra: Episode

-For the episode's mini-challenge, the contestants play a game called "Balls to the Wall", where teams of two partner with a Pit Crew member to transfer as many balls to a basket, using different parts of their bodies.
+The contestants return to the Werk Room after Plastique Tiara's elimination on the previous episode.
+On a new day, RuPaul greets the group and invites Delta Work and members of the Pit Crew.
+RuPaul reveals the mini-challenge, which tasks the contestants with playing a game called "Balls to the Wall", where each competitor partners with a member of the Pit Crew to transfer as many balls as possible to a basket using different parts of their bodies.
 Vanessa Vanjie Mateo wins the mini-challenge.

-For the main challenge, the contestants team up and perform a magic show in front of the judges and a live audience.
-Following are the teams:
+RuPaul then reveals the main challenge, which tasks the contestants with teaming up and performing a magic show for the judges and a live audience.
+As the winner of the mini-challenge, Vanessa Vanjie Mateo determines the following two teams: